- No 24V reaching the Rc (cooling) wire

 Thermostat issues that keep returning are often caused by stale backup-battery memory holding old settings across power cycles without the user realising.

-- Tripped safety switch
+- Tripped AC breaker or outdoor disconnect switch

 Before you go — try one of these (they fix most cases).